 Data analysis

 The data will be examined using SPSS.
 To test the reliability of the questionnaire and its consistency, Cronbach’s alpha will calculated.
 This calculation examines the internal consistency of questionnaire items.
-If the sample is 386 > n, we will use structural equation modeling using IBM SPSS Amos.
+If the sample is 386 > n, I will use structural equation modeling using IBM SPSS Amos.
 Structural equation modeling is based on two main models, a measurement model and a structural model.
-The “observed variable” is a score extracted from a source questionnaire. “latent variable” is the factor that explains the variation between the observed variables.
+The “observed variable” is a score extracted from a source questionnaire.
+The “latent variable” is the factor that explains the variation between the observed variables.
 The structural model details the causal relationships between the latent variables.

 The fit indicators: